24 hours is the perfect amount of time to explore Mui Ne: a small fishing town in south east Vietnam.

 There’s only one main road in Mui Ne so just head down here and check out the many restaurants.
 If you don’t fancy seafood, there are plenty of other restaurants to choose from!

 Accomodation in Mui Ne

 Most of the accomodation in Mui Ne is located within very close reach to all the restaurants, and even though it is gaining popularity as a popular holiday destination, accommodation in Mui Ne is still pretty cheap and plentiful.

 How to get to Mui Ne

-Alternatively if you are heading up north to Halong Bay, read my article on Poem Mountain, where you can get some of the best views of Halong Bay!
+Alternatively if you are heading up north to Halong Bay, take a trip to Poem Mountain, where you can get some of the best views of Halong Bay!

 So, who would have thought all of this is in Vietnam??!
-I was so pleasantly surprised by Mui Ne and definitely recommend visiting here if you are travelling through Vietnam!
+I was so pleasantly surprised by Mui Ne in my 24 hours there and I definitely recommend visiting here if you are travelling through Vietnam!